Discover Swiss Financial Secrets That Maximize Your Money!

 If you want to withdraw CHF, you get 12 free annual withdrawals in Switzerland.
 After this, you will pay 2 CHF per CHF withdrawal in Switzerland.
 If you withdraw abroad, you will pay 5 CHF, and if you withdraw EUR in Switzerland, you will also pay 5 CHF.

 If you pay abroad or in foreign currencies with your card (virtual or physical), Radicant will use the interbank exchange rate.
 This is as good as it gets.
 On top of it, Radicant has no surcharge.
-This is an excellent exchange rate!
+This is an excellent exchange rate for the card!

 Investing fees